go-harden/llm-security-toolbox/README.md

 ### 2. Set up Burp Suite with MCP

 Install [Burp Suite Community](https://portswigger.net/burp/communitydownload) and add the MCP extension from the BApp Store.

 Start Burp and ensure the MCP server is running on `http://127.0.0.1:9876/sse`.
+It's best if your burp session starts fresh without a proxy history for when starting with your agent.

 > Note: Burp MCP is currently required.
 A built-in proxy is planned for future releases ([#3](https://github.com/jentfoo/llm-security-toolbox/issues/3)).